Experience motoring history in the heart of beautiful Whiteman Park. Visit us today!

 We suggest you allow at least 1 – 2 hours to fully explore our displays, however if you’re a real motoring enthusiast, you may need to allow much longer as you meander your way through the museum – don’t say we didn’t warn you!

-If you need a coffee break in between, there’s a cafe right next door.
+If you need a coffee break in between, there’s a café right next door.
 Let our front counter volunteers know if you wish to return that same day and they’ll give you a stamp to provide access back inside.

 As you explore the museum, you’ll also enjoy a treasure trove of auto-memorabilia and garagenalia.
 This includes a historic 10 mile marker post that showed travellers that they were 10 miles or 16 kilometres from the Perth General Post Office (GPO) in the CBD.
 These marker posts were historically positioned on all major roads leading into Perth, and were used both for guidance and as a handy traveller meeting point.